PauloMartin90/reading-notes/README.md

 ### Growth Mindset
 Obstacles
-:In participation and focus we find instant gratification by completing a task by diverting attention to small task that will not help us through our task at hand such as watching a video, snipping coffee or even talking a colleague.
+: In participation and focus we find instant gratification by completing a task by diverting attention to small task that will not help us through our task at hand such as watching a video, snipping coffee or even talking a colleague.
 We persist through these task as growth minded thinkers and persist on the task at hand to gain better knowledge on our overall goal.